When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 CHARLES HERBERT LIGHTOLLER – SOURCE.

-The second officer David Blair had the key to the binoculars storage box.
-David was transferred off the ship before it set sail across the Atlantic, he forgot that he had the key so didn’t pass it over.
+Second officer David Blair had the key to the binoculars storage box.
+David was transferred off the ship before it set sail across the Atlantic, but he forgot that he had the key, so he didn’t pass it over.

-This meant that the look outs didn’t have binoculars, this may have helped them to spot the iceberg sooner.
+This meant the lookouts didn’t have binoculars, which may have helped them spot the iceberg sooner.

-The iceberg wasn’t spotted until 11.40 PM.
-It’s estimated that with modern radar technology the iceberg could have been spotted 80 miles away.
+The iceberg wasn’t spotted until 11:40 PM.
+With modern radar technology, it’s estimated that it could have been spotted 80 miles away.

-Many people imagine that when the Titanic hit the iceberg that the passengers felt a large crash.
-That wasn’t the case, some passengers didn’t notice at all.
+Many people imagine that the passengers felt a large crash when the Titanic hit the iceberg.
+That wasn’t the case; some passengers didn’t notice at all.

 “It was a very slight bump, just a little jar, nothing at all.
 We thought nothing of it, we picked up the ice and most of us played snowballs.”